We will show you in this page,

 The use of the EL8 Headlamp - Solar Panel as an iPod or other hand held

-when you are outdoors, away from power outlets and cars.
+when you are outdoors, away from power outlets, computers, and cars.

 Examples of possible uses of the EL8